Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Experiments

 \subsection{Dynamic Trends across Different Cognitive Levels}

-Since our generator is capable of producing data with varying levels of complexity, we conduct a fine-grained evaluation to assess model performance across different cognitive levels.
-Figure~\ref{fig:exp_2_four_level_trend} illustrates representative performance curves corresponding to each cognitive level.
-Additional results are provided in Supplementary Materials.
+Since our generator is capable of producing data with varying levels of complexity, we conduct a fine-grained evaluation to assess model performance across data with different complexity.
+Figure~\ref{fig:exp_2_four_level_trend} illustrates representative performance curves of nine LLMs for each cognitive level, with cases under the same rule gradually increasing in difficulty.
+More task curves are provided in Appendix~\ref{appendix:exp_detail_curve}.